She Crossed the Ocean to Find Her Love

 Erna stuck with the group on the long ship ride over and then traveled alone to Chicago, where she was reunited with her sister, Theresa.
 Erna immediately found a job as a waitress at a restaurant at Cicero and 26th and then began looking for Theo.
-She finally found him, and within 3 months of arriving in America, she married him.
+She finally found him, and within three months of arriving in America, she married him.
 They had a small wedding dinner for immediate family only and went to live with Theresa until they could get someplace of their own.
-Theo worked as a tailor, and Erna eventually got a job in a factory, which she stayed at for 31 years.
+Theo worked as a tailor, and Erna eventually got a job in a factory, where she stayed for 31 years.

 Erna and Theo finally got their own place, which was a two-room apartment, and later saved enough to buy a two-story house.
 During the depression, however, they found they couldn’t pay the mortgage, so they lost the house, which, Erna says, broke Theo’s heart.
 Erna says they had “a nice life together,” but that Theo never really go over losing the house.
 In fact, she believes that it contributed to his early death at age fifty in 1950.
 Apparently, he went to sleep one night and never woke up.
 They had been together for twenty-seven years and had three children: Sarah, Ruth, and Paul.
 Theo lived to see both daughters married, but died during Paul’s engagement.